215-493-2018

 Partnership with AHTN (Advocates for the Homeless and those in need)

 Throughout the year, a network of over 35 houses of worship (including Lutheran Church of the Resurrection) provides meals almost every day of the year.
 Rejuvenation Station is a once-a-month noon meal that also includes shower facilities and a barber.
-AHTN provides the buses, and volunteer drivers and attendants, throughout the year, to transport guests to the daily meals, the monthly Rejuvenation, and the shelter on nights that it is open.
+AHTN provides the buses, and volunteer drivers and attendants throughout the year, to transport guests to the daily meals, the monthly Rejuvenation, and the shelter on nights that it is open.

-Lutheran Church of the Resurrection has several individuals who have been trained and volunteer with AHTN as members of the bus team or as Code Blue shelter staff.
-If you are interested in joining the bus team, Lutheran Church of the Resurrection’s Hank and Barbara Merritt are the AHTN Transportation Coordinators.
-For information about Code Blue, TIN, or any other aspect of the organization, please visit their website at AHTN.ORG.
+Lutheran Church of the Resurrection has several individuals who have been trained and who volunteer with AHTN as members of the bus team or as Code Blue shelter staff.
+For information about Code Blue, TIN, or any other aspect of the organization, please visit their website at www.ahtn.org.

-Interfaith Food Alliance – Click Here To Watch Video
+Interfaith Food Alliance

-Interfaith Food Alliance members are working to alleviate food insecurity in our community.
-We recognize that together we can do much more than any one congregation can do alone.
-Therefore, we have partnered with other faith communities, businesses, nonprofit organizations and governments to accomplish our goals through Education, Service, and Advocacy.
-As our EDUCATIONAL component, the coalition of ten communities of faith who have joined forces host periodic community events surrounding the issue of food insecurity, nutrition education, and poverty.
-The SERVICE component is met through The Family Backpack Center, a food pantry hosted and run entirely by volunteers, which serves children in the Morrisville School District and their families, who have been identified as at risk by school nurses and guidance counselors.
+The Service component is met through The Family Backpack Center, a food pantry hosted and run entirely by volunteers, which serves children in the Morrisville School District (and their families) who have been identified as at risk by school nurses and guidance counselors.
 The pantry is a special place where relationships are built as the guests “shop” for the grocery items which are appealing to their families.
-Fresh meat, produce, dairy, bread, as well as canned goods, paper products and pantry staples are always available to the families who visit two of the four days the center is open each month.
-Lutheran Church of the Resurrection’s Resurrection Garden donates produce to The Family Backpack Center during the growing seasons.
-The ADVOCACY component is accomplished through letter writing campaigns and meetings/partnerships with our elected officials regarding the issue of food insecurity.
-We are the voice of those who are silenced by the shame of poverty.
+Fresh meat, produce, dairy, bread, as well as canned goods, paper products and pantry staples, are always available to the families who visit two of the four days the center is open each month.
+Lutheran Church of the Resurrection’s Garden of H.O.P.E. donates produce to The Family Backpack Center during the growing season.

 Disciples with Special Needs

+We are always happy to welcome others to DWSN.
 Please invite special needs adults in the community and consider joining us as a chaperone.
 Caregivers and parents are welcome at all events, or they can drop off and pick up their disciple, enjoying a few hours of respite.

 Meal Assistance